 all at once.
 If you are able to, water the area thoroughly after applying compost.

-My book, All-American Lawns, also includes other tonics and tips
+My book, Green Grass Magic, also includes other tonics and tips

 for drought including my Drought Buster Brew and Drought Recovery

 Q: How do I get rid of grubs

 in my lawn?

 Powder any time the ground is not frozen—it’s a biological powder that is very effective